dhairya-0209/dhairya-0209/README.md

 - 🏆 **Sankalp – Web3 Charity Donation Platform**
   Ethereum, Web3.js, MetaMask, Flask
-  *Secure blockchain-based donation dApp for social causes*
+  *Secure blockchain-based donation App for social causes*
   🏅 *State-level winning project and among the top at the national level in HackIndia 2024*

 ---